jake-u/cl_grapher/README.md

 # Overview

-A technically functioning, simplistic graphing calculator for the command line, in Rust for some reason.
+A technically functioning, simplistic graphing calculator for the command line.

 Written to familiarize myself with Rust's syntax, but not practices.